-All students in Honors and Specialization programs in Biological Science take a common core of courses in the first and second years.
-Thereafter, they follow the course sequence of one of eight areas of concentration in either Honors or Specialization in Biological Sciences identified in §\$163.3.4 and 163.3.5.
+All students in Honors and Specialization programs in Biological Science take a common core of four BIOL courses in the first and second years.
+Thereafter, they follow the course sequence of one of eight areas of concentration in either Honors or Specialization in Biological Sciences identified in §§163.3.4.
 Students must declare an area of concentration and follow the appropriate course sequence.
 The title of the area of concentration will appear on their degree.
 Specific course requirements of Honors students: BIOL 499, a directed research project, is required for Honors students.
 The research project must be conducted on a topic appropriate to the student's area of concentration.
 BIOL 499 is a recommended option for Specialization students.

 The Department of Biological Sciences offered programs in Honors and Specialization in Invertebrate Biology and Systematics and Evolution until 1998/99.
 Effective September 1999, these programs were replaced with Animal Biology and Evolutionary Biology, respectively.
 Students who began the old programs before 1999 may complete the programs if there has been no break in attendance.
 These students should consult the 1998/99 edition of the Calendar for program details.
-Students entering the Biological Sciences programs.
+Students entering the Biological Sciences programs in September 1999 and thereafter will be admitted to the new programs.

 Students may receive block Transfer in the Biological Sciences at the University of Calgary or the University of Lethbridge if the appropriate courses are completed.
-Interested students may contact the Department of Biological Sciences for details.
+Interested students may contact the Department of Biological Sciences for details